xksteven/xksteven.github.io/_posts/2015-11-25-creating-my-website.md

 To view the webpage locally modify in \_config.yml the url variable to "localhost:4000".

-Now start up Jekyll from the root of the github repo with `jekyll serve --watch`
+Now start up Jekyll from the root of the github repo with `jekyll serve --watch`.
+If that fails you can run `bundle exec` before the jekyll commands like so `bundle exec jekyll serve --watch`.

-Open up your favorite web browser and in the address bar go to localhost:4000
+Open up your favorite web browser (if it's not already open) and in the address bar go to [localhost:4000](http://localhost:4000).

-You should see your webpage.
+You should be able to see your webpage.

 #### Your first post